 The question of whether mass is a chemical or physical property is a fundamental one in the study of matter and its transformations.
-While seemingly straightforward, the answer lies in understanding the very definitions of chemical and physical properties, and how mass fits into these categories.
+That said, while seemingly straightforward, the answer lies in understanding the very definitions of chemical and physical properties, and how mass fits into these categories.
 Let’s dive into the nuances of mass, exploring its relationship to matter, its role in defining properties, and ultimately, clarifying its classification.

 Mass: A Physical Property Explained